 A police officer stops you after you didn’t see a stop sign.
 He asks for your license and registration (or insurance.)
 You comply with the officer, but a few minutes later, drug-sniffing dogs are inside and around your car.
 What brought this on?

-What Is An Unreasonable Search And Seizure?
+What Is Illegal Search And Seizure?

 In simple terms, it means a search and seizure conducted by law enforcement with neither probable cause that a crime is being committed or a warrant to conduct the search.

 This type of behavior is illegal under the Fourth Amendment, which protects American citizens from improper search and seizure.